Yes, the Sonics traded Scottie Pippen for Olden Polynice — but there’s a lot more to the story

-Seattle area basketball fans tuning in to the opening episodes of ESPN’s “The Last Dance’’ Sunday night hoping for a much-welcomed sports diversion were instead dealt what might have seemed like an unnecessary and unexpected dagger to the heart.
+Seattle-area basketball fans tuning in to the opening episodes of ESPN’s “The Last Dance’’ Sunday night hoping for a much-welcomed sports diversion were instead dealt what might have seemed like an unnecessary and unexpected dagger to the heart.

 Or, depending on your age, maybe even an entirely new lesson in some unfortunate Seattle basketball history.